What Size Truck Do I Need To Pull A Travel Trailer?

 There are two different engines for the Ram 2500.
 You can choose a gasoline 6.4 Liter V8 Or a 6.7 Liter 6-cylinder diesel.

 It’s also worth noting that Nissan used to offer an XD version of the Titan, which had commanding towing statistics.
-Though they stopped production in 2019, and have slowly been phasing it out of the tow vehicle market.
+However, they stopped production in 2019 and have slowly been phasing it out of the tow vehicle market.

 One Ton Pickup Trucks For Towing